-The Committees have no decision-making authority of their own, and the Board remains ultimately responsible for the tasks delegated to the Committees by Swiss law, the Articles of Association or the Organizational Regulations.
+The Committees act in advisory and preparatory capacities and have no decision-making authority of their own (unless provided with such authority by a special resolution of the Board of Directors).
+The Board remains ultimately responsible for the tasks delegated to the Committees by Swiss law, the Articles of Association or the Organizational Regulations.

-The Committees keep the Chairman of the Board of Directors informed on a current basis about all important strategic issues, transactions as well as any business situations and/or developments within their scope of responsibilities and duties.
+The Committees keep the Chairman of the Board of Directors informed on a current basis about all important strategic issues, transactions as well as any business situations and / or developments within their scope of responsibilities and duties.
 The Chairman monitors such informational duties of the Committees.
 The chairman of each Committee provides the full Board of Directors at their meeting with an overview of key topics discussed at the most recent Committee meeting.

 Each Committee meets at such frequency as it deems necessary to fulfill its duties, normally ahead of ordinary Board meetings, which are expected to take place at least four times per year.
 Additional meetings may be held and may be convened at the request of either the Board of Directors or any Committee member.
 The Audit and Risk Committee further meets upon request of the governance, risk and compliance officer (the "GRC Officer").
-Since PolyPeptide had its First Day of Trading on 29 April 2021, certain Committees have met at a reduced frequency than will be the case in the future due to the shortened period in 2021.

 The secretary prepares the agenda for each meeting, keeps the minutes, and assists the Committee and the chairman to coordinate and fulfill their duties and assignments.
-Once signed by the Committee chairman and secretary, the minutes of each Committee meeting are made available to the full Board of Directors for their review.
+Once signed by the Committee chairman and secretary, the minutes (together with all presentation and background materials) of each Committee meeting are made available to the full Board of Directors for their review.